Qualitative and quantitative estimates for minimal hypersurfaces with bounded index and area: Introduction and main results

 \begin{remark} The converse of Corollary \ref{cor:equivalence} is trivially true -- it should be clear that $\mathcal{M}(\Lambda, I)\subset \mathcal{M}_{I+1}(\Lambda, 0)$.
 Hence, under an area bound, the condition that $\lambda_p$ is bounded away from $-\infty$ for some $p\in\N$ is \emph{equivalent} to a bound on the index (and also equivalent to a bound on the total curvature). \end{remark}

 \textbf{Acknowledgements.} Both authors would like to thank Andr\'e Neves for many useful discussions.
-The project started whilst BS was supported by Professor Neves' European Research Council StG agreement number P34897, The Leverhulme Trust and the EPSRC Programme Grant entitled ‘Singularities of Geometric Partial Differential Equations’ reference number EP/K00865X/1.
+We would also like to thank Otis Chodosh for his interest in our work, and in pointing out a mistake in an earlier draft.
+The project started whilst BS was supported by Professor Neves' European Research Council StG agreement number P34897, The Leverhulme Trust and the EPSRC Programme Grant entitled ``Singularities of Geometric Partial Differential Equations''™ reference number EP/K00865X/1.
 Since 1st October 2015, BS has held a junior visiting position at the Centro di Ricerca Matematica Ennio De Giorgi and would like to thank the centre for its support and hospitality.
 RB would like to thank the EPSRC for partially funding his research under grant number EP/M011224/1.